tolicodes/articles/DevOps Message Broker.md

 **OK.
 Here is where it gets interesting!!!**
 Why document...when this service can become THE source of truth for messaging!

-All we have to do
+All we have to do is make a little tweak on top of SNS/SQS...by adding a Broker.
+Usually in SNS posts a specific topic like `image_processing_done` and any service can subscribe to it.
+But then every service
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA2NjM1OTIzLDE3NDcwMjU5MzAsLTc0OT
+eyJoaXN0b3J5IjpbLTYzMDA1MTMzOSwxNzQ3MDI1OTMwLC03ND
-M4NTEwMSwxNTM2OTMxODM3XX0=
+kzODUxMDEsMTUzNjkzMTgzN119
 -->